The CIPD’s first comprehensive survey of the UK workforce under our new Job Quality Index

 Job previews - Give prospective employees a realistic job preview at the recruitment stage - don’t oversell the job or minimise aspects of the role.

-Career development and progression - Maximise opportunities for employees to develop skills and move on in their careers.
-Understand and manage people’s career expectations.
+Career development and progression - Maximise opportunities for employees to develop skills and careers.
+It's also important to understand and manage people’s career expectations.
 Where promotions are not feasible, look for sideways moves that vary experience and make the work more interesting.

 Consult employees - Ensure that employees have a 'voice' through consultative bodies, regular appraisals, attitude surveys and grievance systems.
 Where there is no opportunity to voice dissatisfaction and influence outcomes, resigning may be the only option.
 See more in our employee voice factsheet.